Antizycle/TheCatApiTest/README.md

 Test Application to work with The Cat API (https://thecatapi.com/)

 Using: Node.Js; Webpack 5 (with SASS, min-css-extract-plugin, html-webpack-plugin,
-       devserver); SASS, React, Typescript, React Redux Toolkit, Axios
+       devserver), SASS, React, Typescript, React Redux Toolkit, Axios

 Progress Log:
-1. Basic configuration for development environment is done (yet going to find more things to configure...).
-   Boilerplate layout of the page and header is done.
+3. A bit of refactoring.
+   CatForm is a seperate component.
+That lead to moving imageList and isLoading from local state into castSlice (and creating corresponding reducer actions and types).
+And form related eventHandlers are now in the CatForm Component.
+   Axios requests are mode via "theCatAPI" module with generalized async function which takes 'method' and 'endpoint' and return an object with either a data or an error message (need to work on Types here).
+   Next step: style everything properly.

 2. Setup store and "catSlice" are done.
 Api calls through Axios for breed data and images.
 Rendering data.
    In redux store we have reducer for "catSlice" which contains state for cats